 Be sure to specify whether the Buyer or Seller is paying specific costs throughout closing.
 Among these costs are the cost of a title search, recording documents, and escrow fees.
 Who is responsible for expenses, utilities, and real estate taxes among other items?
 Will these expenses be pro-rated?
 Are the parties responsible for their own attorney fees?
 If there is a broker as part of the transaction, who is responsible for paying the broker’s fee?
 It’s important to provide as much clarity as possible for all parties.

 If the Seller accepts the LOI, it’s important to determine who will draw up the contract, also known as a Purchase and Sale Agreement (PSA).
 The Buyer may want to have its counsel draw up the contract whereas the Seller may have a contract that is more amenable to its needs.
-Either way, be sure to specify who is responsible for generating the PSA and how long there is from the execution of the LOI to present to the PSA to the other party.
+Either way, be sure to specify who is responsible for generating the PSA.
+And don’t forget to have the LOI specify the maximum number of days between the date of LOI execution and the date when the PSA must be presented to the other party.
+This shows good faith and helps to move the process along.
 Negotiating specifics of the PSA is a topic for another post!

 LOI Response Timeframe